ellipsis-ai/give-kudos/actions/setupKudos/response.md

+OK.
 When people give kudos, I'll post them in the channel {channel}.

 {successResult}